-If possible, use the gravimetric procedure to determine compliance, to minimize the number of packages to be opened.
-This procedure combines the measurement of the weight of the number of units in the package with the determination of tare.
+If possible, use the gravimetric procedure to determine compliance.
+To minimize the number of packages to be opened, combine the measurement of the weight of the number of units in the package with the determination of tare.
 Therefore, it will not be necessary to open more packages than the tare sample.
-If the audit procedure in this section has been used, the procedure below can be followed with the same sample if package contents have been kept separate and can still be counted.
-Use the following procedure to determine if the sample passes or fails.
+If the audit procedure in this section has been used, the possible violation procedure below can be followed with the same sample if package contents have been kept separate and can still be counted.
+Use the following steps to determine if the sample passes or fails.

 - 1. Follow Section 2.3.1.
 "Define the Inspection Lot."
-Use a "Category A" sampling plan in the inspection; select a random sample. - 2.
-Select an initial tare sample according to Section 2.3.5.1.
-"Determination of Tare Sample and Average Tare Weight." - 3.
+Use a "Category A" sampling plan in the inspection; select a random sample; then use the following test procedure to determine lot compliance.
+Use a scale that meets the criteria specified in 4.2.
+"Packages Labeled by Count." - 2.
+Select an initial tare sample according to Section 2.3.5.
+"Tare Procedures." - 3.
 Gross weigh the packages selected for the tare sample and record these weights.
 Open these packages and determine the tare and net weights of the contents, and count the exact number of items in the packages.
-Record this information.

-4. Calculate and record the weights of the labeled counts for the first two packages using the formula:
+Record this information. - 4.
+Calculate and record the weights of the labeled counts for the first two packages using the formula:

-Weight of labeled count = (labeled count) \times (contents weight \div contents count)
+Weight of labeled count = (labeled count) × (contents weight ÷ contents count)